 The Missouri Department of Economic Development reported Tuesday the jobless rate fell to 6.1 percent in November from 6.5 percent in October.

 The leading gainer was educational and health services, which added 5,200 jobs last month.
 The construction sector grew by 2,300 and professional and business services increased by 2,000 jobs.
 The information, leisure and hospitality sectors each declined by 200 jobs.

-A new report says Missouri's unemployment rate edged higher last month while the number of nonfarm jobs declined.
+A new report says Missouri's unemployment rate edged lower in January while the state recorded a net loss of 4,700 jobs.

 Tuesday's report from the Department of Economic Development says the state's jobless rate stood at 6.5 percent in January, down one-tenth of a point from December.